 About the School of Polymers and High Performance Materials

-The School of Polymers and High Performance Materials at the University of Southern Mississippi offers undergraduate and graduate programs leading to Bachelor of Science, Master of Science, and Doctor of Philosophy degrees in Polymer Science and Engineering and in Sports and High Performance Materials.
+The School of Polymers and High Performance Materials at the University of Southern Mississippi offers undergraduate and graduate programs leading to Bachelor of Science, Master of Science, and Doctor of Philosophy degrees in Polymer Science and Engineering.
 The goal of our undergraduate and graduate program is to educate incoming students in the theory and practice of polymer science, which is revolutionary and changing the face of our society.
 Students in all of our degree programs receive valuable training for a career in academia, commerce and manufacture which process and use polymeric materials.
 The University of Southern Mississippi's School of Polymers and High Performance Materials has always pursued excellence in undergraduate and graduate studies and many of our former students hold prominent positions in many scientific and technical organizations.
 Our graduates are found in all corners of the nation.

 Attributes of the Faculty.
 The principal goal of the school’s nationally-ranked graduate program is to educate incoming students in the fundamental theory and state-of-the-art practice of polymer science and engineering.
 Since the study of macromolecular systems involves becoming acquainted with complex material that is usually taught in a variety of academic disciplines such as chemistry, physics, mathematics, engineering, biochemistry and biology, a comprehensive and multidisciplinary curriculum is offered that meets the challenges of today’s technology-driven society.
 The internationally-recognized faculty has formal academic degrees in all the pertinent disciplines, and their research activities bridge all the fields relevant to polymer science and engineering.
 Through the recent growth of the faculty, the department continues to expand these fields of expertise and broaden the educational experiences for students.